Skip to site content

 The PRC Workgroup provides recommendations to the IHS Director on strategies to improve and reform the Agency's PRC program.
 The Workgroup reviews input received to improve the PRC program; evaluates the existing formula for distributing PRC funds; and recommends improvements in the way PRC operations are conducted within the IHS and the Indian health system.

-Members: The Workgroup consists of two representatives from each of the 12 IHS Areas.
+Members: Members: The Workgroup consists of two representatives from each of the 12 IHS Areas.
+A complete membership listing is available on the Director's Workgroup for Improving PRC webpage.

 Meets: 2-3 times per year; meeting announcements are posted on the IHS calendar.